GLOBAL MARKETS-Stocks gain on Royal Dutch Shell bid, dollar slips

 Management LLC in Jersey City, New Jersey said Shell's bid is a

-big deal for a hard-hit sector that has been the weakest part of
+big deal in a hard-hit sector that has been the weakest part of

 the equity market.
 But U.S. energy shares lagged, with oil